 We tested these tool sets head-to-head, but not just against one another.
 We also compared them to our family favorites, like a Stanley hammer that's been around for nearly 40 years and Channellock pliers of approximately the same vintage.
-Our testers systematically worked through every tool included in each set for several weeks of testing.
+Our testers systematically tested every tool included in each set for several weeks.
 We rotated through the hammers, knocking nails in and prying them back out.
-Then we pulled more out with the pliers or worked on wire projects with the needle-nose options.
-We tackled rusty old bolts with the wrenches and ratchets and stripped old wires with the two wire strippers.
-We ran tests on the cordless drills for the battery life and charging time.
-We ran through every tool in every set, comparing it to the others to figure out which set offered the highest overall quality.
+Then we pulled more out with the pliers and worked on wire projects with the needle-nose options.
+We tackled rusty old bolts with the wrenches and ratchets and stripped old wires with the wire strippers.
+We ran battery life and charging time tests on the cordless drills and compared each kit's tool selection to determine their overall quality.
 Then we looked at their costs to compare value.

 Analysis and Test Results

 High-quality tools work well, making your job easier.
-If a tool warps easily or lets its grip slip, you'll have to labor that much harder to get the task done.
-When they break, you'll be right back here, searching for another set.
-That's why we really focused on quality in our tests, and the Channellock Plier and Crescent 170-Piece General Purpose sets top our list.
-As we'll discuss below, both of these sets are built out for a more specific purpose than the other options in the test.
+If a tool warps easily or its grip slips, you'll have to work that much harder to get the task done.
+That's why we really focus on tool quality in our tests.
+The Channellock Plier and Crescent 170-Piece General Purpose kits top the list, though the Kobalt and Craftsman options offer solid functionality as well.

-As we mentioned, our testers have a set of Channellock pliers that are nearly 40 years old and still holding steady.
-Our tests showed no difference between these ancestral pliers and the shiny new set, both made in America.
+As we've mentioned, our testers have a set of Channellock pliers that are nearly 40 years old and still holding steady.
+Our tests showed no difference between these ancestral pliers and the shiny new set, both USA-made.
 They were hands down the sturdiest pliers in the test with the best action, hold, and grip.
 The needle-nose pliers have the narrowest point of any other option in the test, too.
-This makes them even more precise than most.
-Due to their thinness, not the quality of materials, we still recommend going easy on these thin needle-nose pliers.
-They seemed sturdy enough in our tests, but needle-nose pliers aren't that hard to break in general.
-We've done it a time or two.
-It's good to remember what they're intended for, which is detailed wire work.
+This makes them more precise than most and our top choice for detailed wire work.

 Crescent is another big name tool brand, and their 170-Piece General Purpose kit is predictively impressive.
-The sockets and combo wrenches are the sturdiest and most extensive in the test.
+The sockets and combo wrenches are the sturdiest and most extensive we tested.
 The adjustable wrench has less play than any of the rest, holding its shape between turns, so you don't have to adjust it constantly.
-The rest of the set isn't great but seems durable and more than holds its own with the other options in the test.
+The rest of the set is less impressive but seems durable and more than holds its own with the other options tested.

-The Dedeo Cordless Hammer Drill Kit does give you an extra battery, and it charges much faster, but it also comes with a stack of very low-quality tools.
+The Dedeo Cordless Hammer Drill Kit gives you an extra battery, and it charges much faster, but it also comes with a stack of very low-quality tools.
 They are harder to use and may not stand the test of time.
-We suggest skipping this option and the Cartman Orange 39-Piece set, which is of similar low-quality.
+We suggest skipping this option and the Cartman Orange 39-Piece set, which is similarly low quality.

-The Cartman 148-Piece Set is a little better, as is the Dekopro option, but not by much.
-They'll work for a time and have a few nice additions each (the screwdrivers and wire strippers in the Dekopro and the precision screwdrivers, pliers, and regular screwdrivers in the Cartman), but we recommend just building your tool set over time if you can't afford one of the better kits.
+The Cartman 148-Piece Set, Dekopro 158-Piece Tool Set, and Apollo Tools 71 Piece Household Kit are all a little better, but not by much.
+They'll work for a time and have a few nice additions each (mostly the screwdrivers).
+Still, we recommend building your tool set over time if you can't afford one of the better kits.

 Tool Selection for General Use